hoprnet/hoprnet/docs/hopr-documentation/getting-started/redeeming-tickets.md

 redeemTickets
 ```

 This will redeem all of your tickets.
-The xHOPR from these tickets will be added to your balance.
+The HOPR from these tickets will be added to your balance.

 {% hint style="warning" %}
 Redeeming tickets requires calling the HOPR smart contract, so can take some time.
 You will be notified as each ticket is redeemed.